CADASIL: Pathophysiology

 The underlying pathology of CADASIL is progressive hypertrophy of the smooth muscle cells in blood vessels.
-Autosomal dominant mutations in the Notch 3 gene (on the long arm of chromosome 19) cause an abnormal accumulation of Notch 3 at the cytoplasmic membrane of vascular smooth muscle cells both in cerebral and extracerebral vessels, seen as granular osmiophilic deposits on electron microscopy.
+Autosomal dominant mutations in the NOTCH3 gene (on the long arm of chromosome 19) cause an abnormal accumulation of Notch 3 protein at the cytoplasmic membrane of vascular smooth muscle cells both in cerebral and extracerebral vessels, seen as granular osmiophilic deposits on electron microscopy.
 Leukoencephalopathy follows.
-Depending on the nature and position of each mutation, a consensus significant loss of betasheet structure of the Notch3 protein has been predicted using in silico analysis.
+Depending on the nature and position of each mutation, a consensus significant loss of beta sheet structure of the Notch3 protein has been predicted using in silico analysis.

 Diagnosis

 MRIs show hypointensities on T1-weighted images and hyperintensities on T2-weighted images, usually multiple confluent white matter lesions of various sizes, are characteristic.
-These lesions are concentrated around the basal ganglia, peri-ventricular white matter, and the pons, and are similar to those seen in Binswanger disease.
+These lesions are concentrated around the basal ganglia, peri-ventricular white matter and the pons and are similar to those seen in Binswanger disease.
 These white matter lesions are also seen in asymptomatic individuals with the mutated gene.
 While MRI is not used to diagnose CADASIL, it can show the progression of white matter changes even decades before onset of symptoms.

-The definitive test is sequencing the whole Notch 3 gene, which can be done from a sample of blood.
-However, as this is quite expensive and CADASIL is a systemic arteriopathy, evidence of the mutation can be found in small and medium-size arteries.
+The definitive test is sequencing the whole NOTCH3 gene, which can be done from a sample of blood.
+However, as this is quite expensive and CADASIL is a systemic arterial disease, evidence of the mutation can be found in small and medium-size arteries.
 Therefore, skin biopsies are often used for the diagnosis.

 Treatment

 No specific treatment for CADASIL is available.
 While most treatments for CADASIL patients' symptoms – including migraine and stroke – are similar to those without CADASIL, these treatments are almost exclusively empiric, as data regarding their benefit to CADASIL patients are limited.
 Antiplatelet agents such as aspirin, dipyridamole, or clopidogrel might help prevent strokes; however, anticoagulation may be inadvisable given the propensity for microhemorrhages.
 Control of high blood pressure is particularly important in CADASIL patients.
 Short-term use of atorvastatin, a statin-type cholesterol-lowering medication, has not been shown to be beneficial in CADASIL patients' cerebral hemodynamic parameters, although treatment of comorbidities such as high cholesterol is recommended.
 Stopping oral contraceptive pills may be recommended.
 Some authors advise against the use of triptan medications for migraine treatment, given their vasoconstrictive effects, although this sentiment is not universal.
-In this regard, the advent of the "Ditans" such as Lasmiditan, lacking vasoconstrictive effect, and the "Gepants" such as Ubrogepant and Rimegepant, are attractive alternatives, albeit not yet field-tested in this condition.
+In this regard, the advent of the "Ditans" such as Lasmiditan, lacking vasoconstrictive effect and the "Gepants" such as Ubrogepant and Rimegepant, are attractive alternatives, albeit not yet field-tested in this condition.
 As with other individuals, people with CADASIL should be encouraged to quit smoking.

 In one small study, around 1/3 of patients with CADASIL were found to have cerebral microhemorrhages (tiny areas of old blood) on MRI.

 L-arginine, a naturally occurring amino acid, has been proposed as a potential therapy for CADASIL, but as of 2017 there are no clinical studies supporting its use.
-Donepezil, normally used for Alzheimer's Disease, was not shown not to improve executive functioning in CADASIL patients.
+Donepezil, normally used for Alzheimer's Disease, was shown not to improve executive functioning in CADASIL patients.